sebasGarcia/challenge-card-game-becode/README.md

 For this project we created a card game that will have a player, a board and a deck.
 In the game each player will play a card every turn until there are no cards left.
-The game can be executed by running the main file
+The game can be executed by running the main file from the must-have branch